nlpfromscratch/nlp-llms-resources/README.md

 * [Understanding Causal LLMs, Masked LLM’s, and Seq2Seq: A Guide to Language Model Training Approaches](https://medium.com/@tom_21755/understanding-causal-llms-masked-llm-s-and-seq2seq-a-guide-to-language-model-training-d4457bbd07fa): Medium post breaking down the different types of language modeling training approaches, causal language modeling vs masked language modeling (CLM vs MLM).

+### Foundation Models

+* [Explainer: What is a foundation model?](https://www.adalovelaceinstitute.org/resource/foundation-models-explainer/): A good and lengthy explainer and discussion of foundation models, including visuals and tables.
+From Ada Lovelace Institute.
+* [Center for Research on Foundation Models (CRFM)](https://crfm.stanford.edu/): Interdisciplinary initiative born out of the Stanford Institute for Human-Centered Artificial Intelligence (HAI) that aims to make fundamental advances in the study, development, and deployment of foundation models.
+See the [report](https://crfm.stanford.edu/report.html) and the [transparency index](https://crfm.stanford.edu/fmti/).

 ### Text Generation